aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 ---

 ## Open Questions

 1. **Free list size per workgroup?**
     - Proposed: 8192 (8K)
     - Too small?
 Could make 16K if needed
     - Too large?
 Could reduce to 4K

-2. **Generational cleanup frequency?**
-   - Every turn?
-Every 3 turns?
-Every 10 turns?
-   - Can tune based on testing
+2. **Free list overflow?**
+    - If a workgroup's free list is full, nodes are pushed to a global free list for overflow handling.

 3. **Load balancing?**
-   - If one workgroup's list is full, should it "donate" to others?
+    - If one workgroup's list is empty, it can steal nodes from other workgroups or the global free list.
-   - Probably not needed - global allocator handles it
+    - TODO: Implement periodic rebalancing for long-term fairness.

+4. **Traversal context?**
+    - Traversal refers to the freeing/pruning operation after re-rooting, not to the main MCTS search path.

+5. **Visit count heuristic?**
+    - For now, use visit counts to guide worker assignment to subtrees.

+6. **Logging policy?**
+    - Logging should be aggregate and rate-limited, never verbose.

+7. **What remains on CPU in GPU-native MCTS?**
+    - In a fully GPU-native MCTS, the only CPU-side responsibilities are:
+      - Orchestrating kernel launches (dispatches)
+      - Transferring input/output data (e.g., initial board state, final statistics)
+      - Reading diagnostics buffers
+      - (Other AI, game logic, and search are all on GPU)

 ---